Archer DAO Governance Token One Day Volume Hits $1.08 Million (ARCH)

 Buying and Selling Archer DAO Governance Token

-It is usually not presently possible to purchase alternative cryptocurrencies such as Archer DAO Governance Token directly using US dollars.
-Investors seeking to acquire Archer DAO Governance Token should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Archer DAO Governance Token using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Archer DAO Governance Token directly using US dollars.
+Investors seeking to trade Archer DAO Governance Token should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Archer DAO Governance Token using one of the aforementioned exchanges.

 Receive News & Updates for Archer DAO Governance Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Archer DAO Governance Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.